 Whey protein is particularly popular in the fitness world because of its strong amino acid profile.
-Whey is naturally high in leucine, which is a major player in initiating protein synthesis.
-Basically, the more leucine a protein has the faster it will be absorbed.
+Whey is naturally high in leucine–a major catalyst in initiating protein synthesis.
+The more leucine a protein has, the faster it will be absorbed.

+But “whey protein” is really a general term.
 There are three forms of whey protein: Whey Concentrate, Isolate, and Hydrolysate.

 Whey concentrate is the least processed form and cheapest to manufacture.
 It will normally contain some fat and lactose.
 Whey concentrate can have anywhere from 34%-82% protein by weight, depending on the quality.

-As previously stated, you can get a high quality concentrate that is up to 82% protein by weight, but a lesser and cheaper concentrate could carry as low as 32%.
+As previously stated, you can get a high-quality concentrate that is up to 82% protein by weight, but a lesser and cheaper concentrate could carry as low as 32%.
 What does this mean?
-68% of that lesser concentrate is made up of something other than protein.
-What’s more unnerving is you will never know exactly what that 68% is.
+For the lower whey protein concentrate, the remaining 68% is made up of something other than protein.
+What’s even more unnerving is that you will never know exactly what that 68% is consists of.